daniel-cao-us/notes-ai/README.md

 1. Create a PAT token, with all permissions except delete repo
 2. git clone with PAT into project
 3. npm install axios
+4. npm install react-scripts
-4. navigate to frontend and backend folders and begin work
+5. navigate to frontend and backend folders and begin work

 ## Running Instructions
 1. navigate to backend folder and run app.py